 A day trip to Tilburg might just be the small adventure you are looking for.
-Here are 4 reasons why!
+Here are seven reasons why!

 When thinking of going on an exciting day trip, Tilburg may not be the first Dutch city to come to mind.
-However, the sixth city in the Netherlands has a lot to offer.
 It’s a creative city with lots of heart and character, Tilburg also has a good mix of traditional and modern architecture going on.
 Walking through its streets is an adventure, because you never know what you’ll find behind the next corner.
-Here are 4 things that might pleasantly surprise you while exploring Tilburg and why you should plan a day trip to Tilburg.
+Here are seven things that might pleasantly surprise you while exploring the city and why you should plan a day trip to Tilburg.

-Oh, before we get started and you still need to get to know Tilburg, here are 6 things to know about Tilburg in our brand-new & shiny DutchReview video:
+Oh, before we get started and you still need to get to know Tilburg, here are six things to know about Tilburg:

 Drop a like and subscribe if you appreciated that DutchReview video!